Roger Federer to miss rest of 2020 season due to injured knee

-Tennis legend Roger Federer announced on Wednesday that he will be out of action for the rest of this year and had to undergo an “additional arthroscopic procedure” on his injured right knee.
+Tennis legend Roger Federer announced on Wednesday that he will be out of action for the rest of this year and that he had to undergo an “additional arthroscopic procedure” on his injured right knee.

 The 38-year-old hasn’t played competitively since losing the semi-final of this year’s Australian Open in January to eventual champion Novak Djokovic.